-

 Contraindications

-- If you are allergic to ethylmethylhydroxypyridine succinate or any other components
+- if you are allergic to ethylmethylhydroxypyridine succinate or any other ingredients

-of the drug (listed in section 6 of the liner-liner); - you have acute liver dysfunction;
+of the medicine (listed in section 6 of the package leaflet); - you have acute liver dysfunction;

 - you have acute kidney dysfunction;